fullcalendar/fullcalendar-docs/_docs-v4/event-model/event-parsing.md

 <tr>
 <th>overlap</th>
 <td markdown='1'>
-`true` or `false`.
+Boolean (`true` or `false`).
 Overrides the master [eventOverlap](eventOverlap) option for this single event.
 If `false`, prevents this event from being dragged/resized over other events.
 Also prevents other events from being dragged/resized over this event.
 </td>
 </tr>